 When you’re building a landing page for the purpose of converting leads into customers, you must take bold steps to eliminate all potential credibility killers so you can drive traffic to your web site or achieve the goals you need.
 You need to think about landing page conversion.

 Landing pages, in general, are effective tools for building your business.
 According to MarketingSherpa, “landing pages are effective for 94% of B2B and B2C companies.”

 In this in-depth article, I want to show you 4 landing page credibility killers that you should eliminate right now i order to improve your landing page optimization and get more site visitors.
 Let’s go:

 1. Lack of Social Proof

 Credibility is contextual.
 In other words, what I see as being credible may not mean anything to you.
 For me personally, copy with a big, bold, red headline seems spammy to me.
-I won’t click or take any other action.
+I won’t click or take any other call to action.

 Other people might love it.

 With social proof, you don’t need to explain that your product truly delivers results.
 It just shows.
-Of course, there’s nothing new about social proof and its use in landing pages, but how often do you use it?
+Of course, there’s nothing new about social proof and its use in good landing pages, but how often do you use it?

 Do you remember the classic McDonald’s billboard ad?
 Obviously, if they’ve served billions of people, we would all believe that they truly know what they’re doing, right?

 Would you want to eat in a restaurant that’s completely empty, or board a commercial airplane with no other passengers?